 You’ve waited patiently for the past 11 months and now it’s time for your mare to foal.
-In this article, we share the normal process of foaling down, so you know what to expect and when to call your veterinarian should the unexpected arise.
+In this article, we share how long should foaling take, and the normal process of foaling down, so you know what to expect and when to call your veterinarian should the unexpected arise.

 It’s hard to believe that after a 335-345 gestation period, foaling can be over in as quick as 20 minutes!
 Usually, foaling will occur without a hitch, but with such a short timeframe, problems can escalate fast, so it’s best to be prepared.

 In a normal foaling, there are three stages:

 - Stage One: Your mare prepares for delivery

 - Stage Two: Her waters break and the foal is delivered

 - Stage Three: Your mare expels the placenta

 The foal is on the way!
 During the first stage of parturition, which can last for four hours or longer, your mare’s cervix is dilating and her foal is re-positioning itself for birth.
 It’s not uncommon for mares to appear anxious at this time and exhibit signs similar to colic, including:

 - Getting up and lying down repeatedly

 - Walking in an anxious or nervous manner